-7.23 Adverse effects on integrity for coastal sites (Isle of Portland to Studland Cliffs SAC, St. Albans to Durlston Head SAC) from recreation are ruled out, alone or in-combination given the scale and distribution of growth, the relevant site interest, monitoring results and the existing infrastructure in-place at the coastal sites.
+7.24 Adverse effects on integrity for coastal sites (Isle of Portland to Studland Cliffs SAC, St. Albans to Durlston Head SAC) from recreation are ruled out, alone or in-combination given the scale and distribution of growth, the relevant site interest, monitoring results and the existing infrastructure in-place at the coastal sites.
 In addition, the Dorset Council will keep a 'watching brief', as a back-up to further remove uncertainty.
 Any small sites that come forward close to the coast will need to address recreation issues as part of the project level HRA, for example through the provision of dog bins, contribution to wardening or path infrastructure.
+Issues relate to local housing growth (i.e. people walking from their homes and accessing areas away from the tourist 'hotspots') and as such there is no need for in-combination assessment as there is no potential for in-combination effects.

-7.24 For Poole Harbour a strategic mitigation approach is now established and adopted as an SPD.
-As such, adverse effects on integrity for Poole Harbour SPA/Ramsar can be ruled out alone or in-combination.
+7.25 For Poole Harbour a strategic mitigation approach is now established and adopted as an SPD.
+As such, adverse effects on integrity from recreation for Poole Harbour SPA/Ramsar can be ruled out alone or in-combination.